patrickromo1/datavant-takehome-pw/README.md

 From a test automation perspective these are improvements that can be made to the site to improve testibility and make test automation easier.

 - The locators for selectable dates in a month are hard to distinguish between 'disabled', 'in-focus' and 'out of focus' dates.
-Removing the `picker__day--infocus` class from disabled dates would vastly simplify locator scoping even better would be adding a test data attribute.
+Removing the `picker__day--infocus` class from disabled dates would vastly simplify locator scoping but even better would be adding a test data attribute.

 - Using the fill command in playwright does not enable the typeahead for station selection.
 To mitigate this without hacks I used `pressSequentially` which types each character sequentially.
 A majority of users likely select from the typeahead which is why I opted to use it instead of typing the station directly in the field.
-This is the case even when entering only a partial station name many other websites handle this perfectly fine so a nice quality of life improvement would change the code so the typeahead will appear even with the automated tests fill command.
+This is the case even when entering only a partial station name, many other websites handle this perfectly fine so a nice quality of life improvement would be to change the code so the typeahead will appear even with the automated tests fill command.

 - When clicking cancel and returning to the buy tickets page the previous selection is not coming from the server because the state is handled in purely angular.
-There's a massive amount of blocking scripts loading in the background before the angular code runs that enters the previous selected attributes.
+There's are a massive amount of blocking scripts loading in the background before the angular code runs that prefills the previously selected attributes.
 On slow connections (or fast automated tests) the end user could start re-typing it before it loads up.
-I mitigated this flakiness in the tests for waiting for the support chat button to appear since it seems to be one of the slowest items to load on the page.
-It should either be stored in some server side cache or the angular code should run earlier in the page load.
+I mitigated this flakiness in the tests by waiting for the support chat button to appear since it seems to be one of the slowest items to load on the page.
+It should either be stored in a server side cache or the angular code should run earlier in the page load.

 - A lot of element attributes change language when switching to the Portguese version of the site.
-At some point I had to make the test compatible with both variations of the site just so I could feel confident the locators I selected would work in both since a lot of the default selectors from code generated tests use text or placeholder text which all changes.
+At some point I made the test run in both variations of the site just so I could feel confident the locators I selected would be compatible in both since a lot of the default selectors from code generated tests use text or placeholder text which all changes.

-- There is a language cookie changed when switching between English and Portuguese but depending on the url route used it totally ignores it.
-This makes leveraging the locale cookie for test automation impossible because depending on what the initial url you use is it will overwrite the cookie.
-I opted to just use a locale parameter in the `goto` page object function but I could have also just set this as an environmental variable (e.g. PORTUGUESE=1 or LOCALE=pt) which is the approach I would take if long term it didn't make sense to run all tests in portuguese too but it's nice ability to run all the tests in either language by just injecting an enviromental variable.
+- There is a language cookie that updates when switching between English and Portuguese but depending on the url route used it totally ignores it.
+This makes leveraging the locale cookie for test automation impossible because depending on what the initial url used it will overwrite the cookie.
+I opted to just use a locale parameter in the `goto` page object function but I could have also just set this as an environmental variable (e.g. `PORTUGUESE=1` or `LOCALE=pt`) which is the approach I would take if long term it didn't make sense to run all tests in Portuguese too.
+It's a nice to have to run all the tests in either language by just injecting an enviromental variable.
 - How the site handles disabled attributes is different pretty much in every element across the site.
-A lot of this is custom and playwright doesn't detect it's disabled which indicates there may be a few accessibility issues with how it's implemented from using non-standard practices.
+A lot of this is custom disabled logic and playwright doesn't detect the element is disabled which indicates there may be a few accessibility issues with how it's implemented by the devs using non-standard practices.

 ## Citations